 Post-pandemic we have more customers but they travel less frequently by bus.
-Approximately 75% travel 2-3 times per month or less.
+Approximately 75% travel under 5 days per month or less.18

-Once funding for the £2 fare runs out in England, Government should introduce more targeted schemes.
+Once the £3 fare cap ends in December, Government should introduce more targeted schemes.
 Our preference would be a young persons scheme to build the next generation of bus lovers.

-People rely on the bus to get around - more than one quarter of UK adults do not hold a driving licence,24 fewer young people are learning to drive and they are moving to cities25.
+People rely on the bus to get around - more than one quarter of UK adults do not hold a driving licence,19 fewer young people are learning to drive and they are moving to cities20.
 Initiatives to encourage young people to become used to travelling by bus coupled with improved services, would mean they would be less likely to switch to cars later in life.
 A £1 scheme would prove far more cost-effective than a blanket free travel scheme, which could cost as much as £1.4bn each year according to First Bus analysis.

-In addition, options include low-income groups, jobseekers (at approximately £400m every year) or capping longer distance fares, particularly in rural areas, to improve the sustainability of services (potentially £200m every year depending on the level of the cap)26.
+In addition, options include low-income groups, jobseekers (at approximately £400m every year) or capping longer distance fares, particularly in rural areas, to improve the sustainability of services (potentially £200m every year depending on the level of the cap)21.